Angela von den Driesch

 Angela von den Driesch (11 July 1934 – 4 January 2012) was a German archaeologist and veterinarian.
-She was a professor and director of the Institut für Paläoanatomie, Domestikationsforschung und Geschichte der Tiermedizin at the Ludwig Maximilian University of Munich.
+She was a professor and director of the Institut für Paläoanatomie, Domestikationsforschung und Geschichte der Tiermedizin at LMU Munich.

 Education and career

-Angela Felicitas Karpf was born on 11 July 1934 in Dresden but her family moved to Tegernsee, Bavaria after the Second World War.
-She studied in Munich and Zürich, first reading Romance languages, then veterinary medicine.
-She was awarded the degree of Doctor Medicinae Veterinariae by Ludwig Maximilian University of Munich in 1963 for her thesis on the lymphatic system of the testicle.
+Angela Felicitas Karpf was born on 11 July 1934 in Dresden, but her family moved to Tegernsee, Bavaria after the Second World War.
+She studied at the Ludwig-Maximilians-Universität München (now LMU Munich) and the University of Zurich, first reading Romance languages, then veterinary medicine.
+She was awarded the degree of Doctor Medicinae Veterinariae by LMU Munich in 1963 for her thesis on the lymphatic system of the testicle.
 She married Karl von den Driesch in 1966.

 In 1965, Angela von den Driesch joined Munich's newly founded Institut für Paläoanatomie, Domestikationsforschung und Geschichte der Tiermedizin (Institute for Palaeoanatomy, Domestication Research and the History of Veterinary Medicine), directed by Joachim Boessneck.
 She completed her habilitation thesis, on the osteoarchaeology of the Iberian Peninsula, in 1970.
 She was made a university professor in 1978 and succeeded Boessnick as the director of the Institute for Palaeoanatomy in 1991.
 On her retirement in 1999, she managed to persuade the university not to close the institute, and as of 2019 was the only combined Lehrstuhl in palaeoanatomy and veterinary history in Germany.